MINUTES OF: February 18, 2025 MEETING

-Trustees: James J. von Oiste, Michael Solo, Leza Di Bella
+Trustees: James J. von Oiste (Absent with prior notice), Michael Solo, Leza Di Bella

 Others present: Clerk Treasurer Joanne Raso; Deputy Clerk Treasurer Barbara Sakovich

-1. MINUTES: December 2024 minutes were accepted as read
+- MINUTES: January minutes were accepted as read with one correction.

 III.
 CORRESPONDENCE: